Morse theory on Lie groupoids: Examples and existence of Morse Lie groupoid morphisms

 \subsection{The proper groupoid case.}

 It is well known that the set of Morse functions over a compact manifold $M$ form a open and dense subset of $C^\infty(M)$ with respect to the strong topology.
 As we mentioned before, Wasserman showed in \cite{W} a similar result for the set of $G$-invariant Morse functions placed inside the set of all $G$-invariant functions when the Lie group $G$ acting on $M$ is compact.
-It is important to mention that if $G$ is not compact but the action is still proper then the latter claim fails to be true since the strong topology induced in the set of $G$-invariant functions becomes discrete \cite[Prop.
-4.7]{IK}.
 For the case of orbifolds, Hepworth introduced in \cite{H} a modified strong topology on the set of functions over an orbifold and proved that the subset of those that are Morse is also open and dense with respect such a topology \cite[s.
 6]{H}.

-Let $G\rightrightarrows M$ be a proper groupoid such that the canonical projection $\pi:M\to M/G$ is a proper map.
-Our aim in this subsection is to prove that under these conditions Morse Lie groupoid morphisms are dense in $C^\infty(M)^G$ with respect to the induced strong topology.
-Moreover, if $M/G$ is compact then they form an open subset.
-Such a result clearly recovers both the classical and the equivariant cases and partially recovers the case of orbifolds.
-This is because the modified strong topology defined by Hepworth only agrees with the classical strong topology on $C^\infty(M)^G$ when $\pi:M\to M/G$ is proper \cite[Prop.
-6.5]{H}.
+\begin{remark} If $G$ is a non-compact Lie group acting properly on a smooth manifold $M$ then the strong topology induced on the set of all $G$-invariant smooth functions on $M$ becomes discrete, see \cite[Prop.
+4.7]{IK}.
+As consequence, the set of $G$-invariant Morse functions on $M$ can not be dense with respect to the strong topology induced on $C^\infty(M)^G$. \end{remark}